Louise Perry

 Louise Perry is a British journalist, author and podcast host.
-She is a featured writer for the Daily Mail and a columnist at the New Statesman, and has been described as a leading reactionary feminist.
+She is a featured writer for the Daily Mail, a columnist at the New Statesman, and has been described as a leading reactionary feminist.
+She has been quoted as saying “Reactionary feminism starts from the assumption of crucial biological difference.”

-Perry co-runs the charity We Can't Consent To This which campaigns around problems with the rough sex murder defence.
+Perry co-runs the charity We Can't Consent To This, which campaigns around problems with the rough sex murder defence.
 She is the co-founder and research director of The Other Half, a non-partisan feminist think tank which was founded in 2022.
 She is the host of the podcast Maiden Mother Matriarch.

-Biography
+Education

 Perry graduated from University of London's SOAS with a bachelor's degree in anthropology, which reportedly included women's studies.
 She became opposed to pornography, BDSM, and sex work after working for several years as a journalist in a rape crisis centre.
 Her employment there formed the basis of her first book, The Case Against the Sexual Revolution.
 Published in 2022, the book became a bestseller in the United Kingdom.
 The book argues for gender essentialism.
-The Atlantic described this perspective as heretical, while the religious journal America stated that the book refutes arguments in favour of the sexual revolution.
-The Guardian characterised the work as radical, stating that it challenged prevailing norms while being well-researched and clearly written.
+Journalist Helen Lewis, writing for The Atlantic, described the book's thesis as "heretical," arguing that it contradicts the feminist idea that gender differences are the result of socialization.
+The Guardian characterised the work as "radical," stating that it challenges prevailing norms while being well-researched and clearly written.